farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

 ![](Modelling_AggSales_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

 There seems to be an outlier around week 140.
-Later, we would examine what happened in this week, but at this moment, we will remove this extreme value so that we can have a closer look of the pattern across all 400 weeks.
+Later, we will examine what happened in this week, but at this moment, we will remove this extreme value so that we can have a closer look of the pattern across all 400 weeks.

 ```r